JoBoSo/bigmoneybiking-react/README.md

 # Big Money Biking React App

 ### `npm install`
-node_modules is ignored in .gitignore because it is too large.\
+node_modules is in .gitignore.\
-So, run npm install to install it when you pull from Github.\
+So, run npm install to install it after pulling.\
-Or, can you run just `?

 ### `npm start`